'2030 Hive Mind' - a Sustainable Development Goals game

-Soumya Chattopadhyay, Senior Research Fellow, describes in a blog post why he contributed to gamify the Sustainable Development Goals.
+Soumya Chattopadhyay, Senior Research Fellow, describes why he contributed to gamify the Sustainable Development Goals.

 "Earlier this month, I set off for Bonn to help launch '2030 Hive Mind', a Sustainable Development Goals (SDGs) game at the ODI’s first annual Global Festival of Ideas – the world's first playable conference on sustainable development.